-To promote maximum productivity and morale, it is the policy of San Joaquin Court that, when Court operations permit, each employee shall be entitled to two (2) rest periods not exceeding fifteen (15) minutes each, during a regular eight (8) hour shift.
-When Court operations permit, such rest periods are to be taken as nearly as possible in the middle of each four (4) hour segment of each employee's work day.
+To promote maximum productivity and morale, the Court will work with managers on compliance with the requirement that employees receive a fifteen (15) minute morning and afternoon rest period, regardless of job assignment.
 Time allowed for rest periods may not be accumulated from one half of the workday to another, nor may rest periods be used to alter an employee's normal work hours and meal periods.